saworz/nbp-api-fetcher/README.md

 Server is pretty compact and contains only few endpoints and Django would be overkill for such a simple task so I've chosen Flask.
-I could stick with pure Python and create visualization with Streamlit, but I've started learning MERN stack so I decided to show of some of my frontend skills with HTML, CSS, JS and React.<br/>
+I could stick with pure Python and create visualization with Streamlit, but I've started learning MERN stack so I decided to show of some of my frontend skills with HTML, CSS, JS, React and Typescript.<br/>
 You have also mentioned Docker in job requirements so I have packed app in docker network.

 ### 2. Fetching currency data